undergroundmonorail/input-display/README.md

 # input-display
 simple fightstick input viewer

+appears always on top and at the bottom center of your display. very little configuration is possible atm but watch this space

 currently supports only five buttons and only left and right stick directions, because i play fs and that's just the way it is i guess

 fightstick with no inputs: